 |Men's dress boots with brown cuffed hunt tops and outer tabs|

-Ladies of the hunt who have been awarded their Colors wear black dress boots with black patent leather cuffs.
-The wearing of cuffed boots is a tradition still known and practiced in the countryside, so do be aware of that when choosing riding boots for non-hunting wear.
+Ladies of the hunt who have been awarded Colors wear black dress boots with black patent leather cuffs.
+The wearing of cuffed boots is a tradition still known and actively practiced in the countryside, so do be aware of that when choosing riding boots for non-hunting wear.

 Images: 1.
 Vogue, 2009 via mermaidinmadras 2. via Mermaidinmadras 3.
 Dehner 4.
 Metropolitan Museum of Art, 5.
 Hermitage Museum 6.
 Cavenders 7-8.
 Vogel 9.
 Fieggen 10.
 Dehner 11.
 Ariat 12.
 Powderham Castle, Devon 13-14.
 Downton Abbey via janeaustensworld.wordpress.com 15-16.
 Dehner